EarlyClues/UniversalFreeRealmsStandardProtocols/docs/SelfRelation.md

 That is, each `entity.self.state` definition is private unless made public.

-However, each `entity.self` has and grants reciprocal access to entity.self of every other entity, unless self = protected.
+However, each `entity.self` has and grants reciprocal access to `entity.self` of every other entity (including itself), unless `self = protected`.
 This is likely part of the "[Package Deal](https://github.com/EarlyClues/UniversalFreeRealmsStandardProtocols/blob/master/docs/PackageDeal.md)."